When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 High-traffic websites need a dedicated hosting environment to fully control their server resources, performance, processing power, RAM, CPU, etc.

-Dedicated Hosting is a type of website hosting where a physical server (servers) is leased to a single customer.
+Dedicated Hosting is a type of website hosting in which a physical server (or servers) is leased to a single customer.
+The customer has complete control over and benefits from all server resources, such as storage space, bandwidth, computing power, etc.

 Your website does not share server resources with any website.